 - Progressed the Council's transformational Together 24 Programme, incorporating people led change and technology enabled service reviews.
-This has led to delivery of a new Development Management system, enhancing the service for both customers and staff. - Development of the agile working policy and workforce development strategy - Completion of training and induction programme for elected members - Secured £400k of grant funding to install solar panels at West Lindsey Leisure Centre to support our efforts to reduce carbon emissions.
+This has led to delivery of a new Development Management system, enhancing the service for both customers and staff. - Development of the agile working policy. - Completion of training and induction programme for elected members - Secured over £400k of grant funding to install solar panels at West Lindsey Leisure Centre to support our efforts to reduce carbon emissions.